9xeb/pnat/README.md

 ### TODO:
  - some install scripts for centralized auditd collection
  - adapt pnat to process logs from different hosts (add host field) when centralized auditd is configured
+ - tmpfs for audit logs without centralized collection to enable in loco intel production